leighklotz/llamafiles/README.md

 - `-m` or `--model-type`: specifies the type of model to use.
 The available options are `mixtral`, `dolphin`, `mistral`, `codebooga`, `deepseek`, ` rocket`, and `phi`.
-- `--speed`: sets the priority to speed.
+- `--fast`: sets the priority to speed (more GGUF GPU layers, less context)
-- `--length`: sets the priority to length.
+- `--long`: sets the priority to length (max context, fewer GGUF GPU layers)
 - `--temperature`: sets the temperature of the model.
 - `--verbose`: enables verbose mode.
 - `-c` or `--context-length`: sets the context length.